Duke of Buccleugh (1783 ship): Career

 Duke of Buccleugh first appeared in Lloyd's Register (LR) in 1784 with J.Ritchie, master, Thompson, owner, and trade London–New York.

 1st enslaving voyage (1788–1789): Captain John McLean sailed from London on 16 July 1788.
 Duke of Buccleugh primarily acquired her captives at the Sierra Leone estuary, and then acquired some more at Bance Island.
 She arrived at Grenada on 1 March 1789.
 She had embarked 373 captives and she arrived with 365, eight having died on the voyage.
 She landed 358, for a mortality rate of 4%.
 She arrived back at London on 16 July.

 The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
 The Act limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
 At a burthen of 239 tons, the cap would have been 378 captives.

 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

 2nd enslaving voyage (1789–1790): Captain McLean sailed from London on 19 September 1789.
 After acquiring slaves in West Africa, Duke of Buccleugh arrived at Kingston on 1 June 1790 with 348 captives.
 She arrived back at London on 24 November 1790.